Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 The Subscription Trap: Understanding Ongoing Costs

-The sticker price isn't always the real price — and this is where a lot of parents feel burned after the fact.
+The sticker price isn't the real price — and this is where many parents feel burned after the fact.

-Nanit Pro costs $300–$350 CAD upfront.
-Add Nanit Plus at $99 CAD per year, and you're looking at $447 after year one, $546 after year two, $645 after year three.
-Without the subscription, video history disappears after a short window and advanced analytics are locked — which defeats a big part of the value proposition.
+Nanit Pro runs $300–$350 CAD upfront.
+Add Nanit Plus at $99 CAD per year and your three-year total climbs to $597–$645.
+Without the subscription, video history disappears after a short window and advanced analytics are locked, which defeats much of the value proposition.

-Owlet Dream Duo costs $250–$400 CAD upfront, and the core health-tracking features — the ones most parents actually care about — work indefinitely without a recurring fee.
-Optional premium services exist, but they don't gatekeep the essential functionality.
+Owlet Dream Duo costs $250–$400 CAD upfront, and core health-tracking features work indefinitely without a recurring fee.
+Optional premium services exist, but they don't gatekeep essential functionality.

-Run the numbers for your situation.
-A mid-range Infant Optics DXR-8 Pro at around $220 CAD with zero subscriptions might deliver better value than a Nanit Pro at $350 CAD plus $99 per year, if basic reliable video is what you genuinely need.
-On the other hand, if you're the type of parent who will genuinely use sleep analytics to adjust routines and troubleshoot wake windows, Nanit's subscription might be worth every penny.
+Run your own numbers.
+A mid-range Infant Optics DXR-8 Pro at ~$220 CAD with zero subscriptions may deliver better value than a Nanit Pro at $350 plus $99 per year — unless you'll genuinely use sleep analytics to adjust routines and troubleshoot wake windows.
+Always calculate the total three-year cost before you commit.

 Infant Optics